international employment law firm alliance L&E Global

 Employees can bring health and safety issues to the attention of the employer through their representatives in the health and safety committee, or directly to the individual responsible for the health and safety.
 Should the employer not take any action based on the employee’s complaint, the employee can address the local Labour Inspectorate directly.
 The local Labour Inspectorate will conduct periodic inspections regarding the manner in which the employer complies with the health and safety rules.
 The employees can also seek redress through the local courts.

 Health or safety incidents are to be announced to specialised public authorities that can investigate the conditions of such incidents, establish any fault of the employer or the employee and also impose measures to be taken in the future in order for such incidents to be avoided.
 Not informing the local labour inspectorate about health and safety incidents can result in fines for the employer.
+If after a work incident the authorities find that the employer was at fault, the employee or, if the case the successors of the employee can ask to be compensated for the suffered damages, including moral damages.

 Any questions